-New Orleans is a hot summer destination.
+New Orleans is a hot (and rainy) summer destination.
 Luckily, there are plenty of ways to experience the city and stay cool, including exploring tons of fun indoor activities.
 We took the liberty of rounding up a few for you, so you can just keep it cool while you’re here.

 Indoor Activities in New Orleans

 Visit a museum

 New Orleans has a handful of must-see museums.
 If you love art as much as we do, visit the New Orleans Museum of Art, the Ogden Museum of Southern Art, or the Contemporary Arts Center.
 If you’re more of a history buff, check out the National World War II Museum or the Historic New Orleans Collection.